Alfreton Town F.C.: History

 Alfreton's first few seasons in the Conference North saw them in lower mid-table, with 2004–05 marking their first appearance in the FA Cup first round since the 1970s, losing 2–0 to Macclesfield Town in a replay.
 In 2008–09 they finished third in the Conference North, qualifying for the promotion play-offs, in which they were defeated 5–4 on aggregate in the semi-finals by AFC Telford United, losing 2–0 away and winning 4–3 at home.
 The season also saw them reach the second round of the FA Cup for the first time; having defeated Bury Town 4–2 in the first round, they lost 4–0 at Scunthorpe United in the second.
 Another third-place finish in the following season led to another play-off campaign; after beating Workington 4–1 in the semi-finals, they lost 2–1 to Fleetwood Town in the final.
 In 2010–11 they won the Conference North, earning promotion to the Conference National.

 The following three seasons saw Alfreton finish in mid-table in the top division of the Conference, reach the FA Cup first round in 2011–12, the second round in 2012–13 and the first round again in 2013–14.
+England national team goalkeeper Jordan Pickford went on loan to the club from Sunderland in 2013, making 12 appearances in the Conference National and keeping five clean sheets.

 In 2014–15 they were relegated back to the renamed National League North.
+The club finished fifth in the division in 2022–23 before losing 1–0 to Kidderminster Harriers in the play-off quarter-finals.
+In 2023–24 they beat Worthing 2–0 in the first round of the FA Cup to qualify for the second round, where they drew 0–0 with Walsall before losing the replay 1–0.
+They went on to finish fifth in the National League North before losing the play-off quarter-final against Boston United on penalties after a 0–0 draw.